 Navigate to “Settings,” and then click on “General.”
 In this section, you can:

-- Give your site a title
+- Enter your website title

-- Add a tagline
+- Add a tagline that summarizes your site’s purpose

-- Edit your URL address
+- Edit your site address to match your URL

-- Key in an email address
+- Key in an email address for receiving notifications

 - Update user roles and permissions